VHS-C: S-VHS-C

-Although Video8 acquired a digital variant in 1999, Digital8, D-VHS was never adapted to a compact format, as the consumer camcorder industry moved on to small-format MiniDV tapes, then hard-drive- and DVD-based machines, and then solid-state storage.

-Slackening Problem
+Slackening problem

 Early VHS-C cassettes did not have a mechanism to ratchet or lock the supply reel when not in use, making them susceptible to spilling tape inside the shell.
 Consequently, manufacturers placed a label on their camcorders and adapters to warn the user to check that the tape is not slackened before inserting a cassette.
 The user could dissipate the slack by manually turning the take-up gear.
 Later cassettes corrected this problem by adding teeth to the supply reel to lock it in place when no upward pressure is applied.
 The spindle of the camcorder or VCR supplies pressure to float the reel's turntable and teeth above the shell, allowing it to rotate freely when in use.

 If a tape with slack was loaded into a VHS-C adapter, the tape could sit on the wrong side of a tape guide when the adapter loaded.
 The result would be a tape and cassette combination that would not play in a video deck, and would damage the tape to some extent when being unloaded.